opnfv/yardstick/docs/userguide/07-installation.rst

   docker run -it openfv/yardstick /bin/bash

-Then in the container run yardstick task command to execute single test case.
+Then in the container run yardstick task command to execute a single test case.
+Before executing Yardstick test case, make sure that yardstick-trusty-server image and yardstick flavor is available in OpenStack.
-Detailed steps about executing Yardstick test case can be found below.
+Detailed steps about creating yardstick flavor and executing Yardstick test case can be found below.

 OpenStack parameters and credentials